A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Coordination-freedom Refined

 \hrulefill \hrulefill

-$\mathcal{N}$ is oblivious and $\mathbfcal{S}^{\emph{rsfd}}_{\mathcal{N}\!, \textbf{I}}$ is convergent whichever initial instance \textbf{I} over $\Upsilon_{db}$ is given.
-Since there is no negation, we have only to show that for every initial instance, a configuration exists such that the emitting queries are not broadcasting.
-Consider $P$ and $H$ such that the full instance is installed on one node, and every constant is hashed to the same node. $\mathcal{N}_{N\!, t\!, P\!, H}$ is clearly communication-free. \end{ex} We can therefore deduce that coordination-freeness is a sufficient but not necessary condition for a specifications to be communication-free, as shown by the next example. \begin{ex} Let $\mathcal{Q}_{out}$ be the following non-monotonic query:
+$\mathcal{N}$ is oblivious and $\mathbfcal{S}^{\emph{bsp}}_{\mathcal{N}}(\textbf{I})$ is convergent for every initial instance \textbf{I}.
+Since there is no negation, we have only to show that for every initial instance, a configuration exists such that the sending queries are not broadcasting.
+Consider $D$ and $H$ such that the full instance is installed on one node, and every constant is hashed to that the same node. $\mathcal{N}_{N\!, D\!, H}$ is communication-free. \end{example}